 Key sustainability targets for these works include:

-The urban design objectives for the projects are to:
+The urban design objectives for the PW2PA Alliance projects are to:

-Amenity planting, new shared use pathways for pedestrians and cyclists, educational and interpretative elements and involvement of the local communities, with a focus on Aboriginal project artwork will provide vital community connections.
+Amenity planting, new Shared Use Paths for pedestrians and cyclists, educational and interpretative elements and involvement of the local communities, with a focus on Aboriginal project artwork, will provide vital community connections.

-As part of the delivery of urban design elements and artworks for the project the Alliance will collaborate with Aboriginal stakeholder groups Owners in the planning, design and realisation of the urban design and art elements to strengthen local identity, community pride and interpretation of place.
+As part of the delivery of urban design elements and artworks for the project, the Alliance is collaborating with Aboriginal stakeholder groups Owners in the planning, design and realisation of the urban design and art elements to strengthen local identity, community pride and interpretation of place.

-The Urban Design will embed art as an intrinsic experience, offering multiple ways for the road users, pedestrian and cyclists, and the local community to access and engage with it.
+The urban design will embed art as an intrinsic experience, offering multiple ways for road users, pedestrians, cyclists, and local communities to access and engage with it.

-The PW2PA Alliance is serious about managing construction impacts including noise, vibration, dust, mud and light spill.
-The Construction Environmental Management Plan (CEMP) will be implemented to ensure any impacts are mitigated as much as reasonably practicable.
+The PW2PA Alliance is serious about managing construction impacts, including noise, vibration, dust, mud and light spill.
+The Construction Environmental Management Plan (CEMP) was implemented to ensure any impacts are mitigated as much as reasonably practicable.

 Dust during construction is mostly generated from excavation, stockpiling, loading trucks and vehicle movement and can be worsened by dry and windy conditions.
 Dust will be addressed by: